Auditions for:

 Characters

-Lady Bracknell The perfect symbol of Victorian earnestness — the belief that style is more important than substance and that social and class barriers are to be enforced.
+Lady Bracknell (Early 50s or so) The perfect symbol of Victorian earnestness — the belief that style is more important than substance and that social and class barriers are to be enforced.
 Lady Bracknell is Algernon's aunt trying to find a suitable wife for him.
 A strongly opinionated matriarch, dowager, and tyrant, she believes wealth is more important than breeding and bullies everyone in her path.
 Ironically, she married into the upper class from beneath it.
 She attempts to bully her daughter, Gwendolen.

-Cecily Cardew Jack Worthing's ward, daughter of his adopted father, Sir Thomas Cardew.
+Cecily Cardew (Late Teen to Early 20s) Jack Worthing's ward, daughter of his adopted father, Sir Thomas Cardew.
 She is of debutante age, 18, but she is being tutored at Jack's secluded country estate by Miss Prism, her governess.
 She is romantic and imaginative, and feeling the repression of Prism's rules.
 A silly and naïve girl, she declares that she wants to meet a "wicked man."
 Less sophisticated than Gwendolen, she falls in love with Algernon but feels he would be more stable if named Ernest.

-Miss Prism Cecily's governess and a symbol of Victorian moral righteousness.
+Miss Prism (Mid 40s-Mid 50s) Cecily's governess and a symbol of Victorian moral righteousness.
 She is educating Cecily to have no imagination or sensationalism in her life.
 Quoting scripture as a symbol of her Victorian morality, she reveals a secret life of passion by her concern for the whereabouts of her misplaced novel and her flirtation with the local vicar.
 She becomes the source of Jack's revelation about his parents.

-Lane and Merriman Servants of Algernon and Jack.
+Lane (Late 40s-Mid 50’s) Manservant to Algernon.
 Lane says soothing and comforting things to his employer but stays within the neutral guidelines of a servant.
 He is leading a double life, eating sandwiches and drinking champagne when his master is not present.
 He aids and abets the lies of Algernon.
-Merriman keeps the structure of the plot working: He announces people and happenings.
-Like Lane, he does not comment on his "betters," but solemnly watches their folly.
-His neutral facial expressions during crisis and chaos undoubtedly made the upper-class audience laugh.